resheku/my-awesome/README.md

 - [mono-company/mono-icons](https://github.com/mono-company/mono-icons) -
 - [okfn/messytables](https://github.com/okfn/messytables) - Tools for parsing messy tabular data.
 This is now superseded by https://github.com/frictionlessdata/tabulator-py
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
+- [snakemake/snakemake](https://github.com/snakemake/snakemake) - This is the development home of the workflow management system Snakemake.
+For general information, see
 - [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) - Test suites for Web platform specs — including WHATWG, W3C, and others

 ## Haskell